Original R4 & M3 Simply

 Pico-Launcher is the game menu for the DS-Pico (an open source DS flashcart by the LNH team) and other supported carts.
 Combined with Pico-Loader, it can be used as a full kernel, and supports almost all retail DS games.
 It features a material-inspired user interface, and an extremely fast loader.

-Note that Pico-Launcher/Loader currently does not support using cheats, and soft-reset to the game menu is also unsupported.
-If these features are important to you, consider using WoodR4.
+Note that Pico-Launcher/Loader currently does not support soft-resetting to the game menu.
+If this is important to you, consider using WoodR4.

 -